 4. Discussion

-Our analysis quantifies the contribution of earlier detection, advancements in breast cancer treatment, and advancements in the treatment of other diseases on the gain in life expectancy of US breast cancer patients.
-We show that the majority, 63%, of the gain in life expectancy between 1975 and 2002 resulted from advancements in the breast cancer treatment, which reduced case fatality rates from breast cancer.
-Next, 27% of the gain in life expectancy resulted from earlier detection, which increased the share of smaller sized tumors over time.
-Finally, the remaining 12% of the gain in life expectancy resulted from advancements in the treatment of other diseases, which reduced case fatality rates from competing causes of death.
+Our analysis quantifies the contribution of earlier detection and advancements in the treatment of breast cancer and other diseases on the gain in life expectancy of US breast cancer patients.
+We show that 63% of the gain resulted from advancements in the breast cancer treatment, which reduced case fatality rates from breast cancer.
+Next, 27% of the gain resulted from earlier detection, which increased the share of smaller sized tumors over time.
+Finally, the remaining 12% of the gain resulted from advancements in the treatment of other diseases, which reduced case fatality rates from competing causes of death.
 The relative contribution of each of these three constituent components remained the same across various levels of overdiagnosis.

-Our study adds to a growing body of research on the contribution of earlier detection on improvements in breast cancer outcomes.19 The seven simulation-based CISNET models estimated screening contributed to between 28% and 65% of the decline in breast cancer mortality rates between 1975 and 2000, which corresponds to an equivalent contribution of between 16% and 50% on the resulting gain in life expectancy.1 During this same time period, our estimate of the contribution of earlier detection (24%), fell on the lower end of the CISNET range.
-Additionally, although the incidence rates of 3-5cm and ≥5cm tumors remained relatively stationary since 1990, this constancy does not necessarily imply screening failed to detect these largest and most problematic cancers.
+Our study adds to a growing body of research on the contribution of earlier detection on improvements in breast cancer outcomes.19 The seven simulation-based CISNET models estimated screening contributed to between 28% and 65% of the decline in breast cancer mortality rates (1975-2000), which corresponds to an equivalent contribution of between 16% and 50% on the resulting gain in life expectancy.1 During this same time period, our estimate of the contribution of earlier detection (24%), fell on the lower end of the CISNET range.
+Additionally, although the incidence rates of 3-5cm and ≥5cm tumors remained relatively stationary since 1990, this constancy does not necessarily imply screening failed to detect these largest cancers.
 Screening only fails to reduce the incidence of larger sized tumors if we assume the underlying nature of these cancers is constant over time (i.e., risk factors do not change over age, time, and across cohorts).
 A recent analysis considered age, time, and cohort effects for metastatic cancer and concluded that the incidence rate would have increased over time in the absence of screening; screening reduced this increase to produce the constant trend observed.21

-Our results also directly address the longstanding controversy over the value of mammography screening, especially among 40-49 year olds.2,22 Our estimate of the benefit of screening among 40-49 year olds, which is based on the actual mortality experience of breast cancer patients, is higher than most previous estimates.23–25 We conclude that earlier detection among 40-49 year olds contributed 0.56 of the 10.94-year gain in life expectancy, or 5.16%.
+Our results also directly address the longstanding controversy over the value of screening, especially among 40-49 year olds.2,22 Our estimate of the benefit of screening among 40-49 year olds, which is based on the actual mortality experience of breast cancer patients, is higher than most previous estimates.23–25 We conclude that earlier detection among 40-49 year olds contributed 0.56 of the 10.94-year gain in life expectancy (5.16%).
 This contribution was greater than the corresponding contributions of 50-59 and 60-69 year olds (4.14% and 3.70%, respectively).
 Previous estimates of the benefits of screening among 40-49 year olds came from simulation-based studies, randomized trials, and cross-national studies.
 Yet, simulation studies are based on inherently untestable assumptions on the natural history of breast cancer.26 The efficacy demonstrated in randomized trials may not translate to the same level of effectiveness in actual populations because of limited external validity.
 And cross-national studies are ecological in nature and based on comparisons of whether women were offered screening rather than actually screened.